 - Transparency.
 Being transparent is different from being honest.
 You needn’t share every detail about your life just for the sake of being honest.
 Always be honest, and be transparent when it adds value to what you’re writing.
 (You won’t ever see pictures of us using the restroom on our site; it’s just not relevant.)

 - Time.
-Blogging takes a lot of time, especially if you’re as neurotic as we are (we spent over 10 hours testing the fonts on this site).
+Once you’ve learned how to start a blog, you’ll learn that blogging takes a lot of time, especially if you’re as neurotic as we are (we spent over 10 hours testing the fonts on this site).
 And see those black Twitter and Facebook icons in the header?
 We spent four hours on those).
 That said, once you have your design set up, don’t tweak it too much, spend the time on your writing.

 - Vision.
-The reason our site design looks good is because we had a vision of how we wanted it to look, and then we worked hard to make that vision a reality (N.B. neither of us had any design experience prior to starting this site).
+The reason our site design looks good is because we have a great host, we have a great theme, and most important, we had a vision of how we wanted our blog to look.
+Once we had the vision, we worked hard to make that vision a reality.
+(N.B. neither of us had any design experience prior to starting this site.)
 It’s hard to create a great looking site if you don’t know what you want it to look like.

 - Find Your Voice.
-Over time good writers discover their voice and their writing tends to develop a certain aesthetic, one that is appealing to their readers.
+Over time, good writers discover their voice and their writing tends to develop a certain aesthetic, one that is appealing to their readers.
 Finding your voice makes your writing feel more alive, more real, more urgent.
+Read Joshua’s essay about Finding Your Voice.

-- We Instead Of You.
-The best bit of nonfiction writing advice we ever received was from Joshua Becker when we wrote a guest essay for his site.
-He asked us to use “statements of ‘we/our’ rather than ‘you/your’ especially when talking about negative behaviors or tendencies.”
+- We Instead of You.
+Use statements of we/our rather than you/your, especially when talking about negative behaviors or tendencies.
 It reads far less accusatorially.
 Think of it this way: we’re writing peer-to-peer; we are not gods.

-- When To Post.
-Q: When is the best day/time to post a blog post or an essay?
+- When to Post.
+Q: When is the best day/time to post a blog post?
 Answer: It doesn’t really matter.
 We don’t adhere to a particular schedule.
-Some weeks we post zero essays; sometimes we post three.
+Some weeks we post one essay; sometimes we post three.
+It’s important to write consistently, but you needn’t get too bogged down in the details.

 - Social Media.
 Yes, we recommend using Twitter and Facebook to help connect with readers and other bloggers, but don’t get too caught up in it.
 Focus on the writing first, social media thereafter.

-- Negative Criticism.
-Sure, we get a lot of negative comments and emails from people who aren’t really our readers (e.g., “Are you guys gay?” and “You’re not real minimalists” and so forth).
+- Ignore Negative Criticism and Stupidity.
+Sure, we get a lot of negative comments and stupid questions from ignorant people who aren’t really our readers (e.g., negative comments like ”You’re not real minimalists” and stupid questions like “Are you guys gay?”).
 We call these people seagulls: they fly in, shit on your site, and fly away.
 But we pay them no mind; our site is not for them.
 Delete their comment and move on.

 - Research.
 Spend your time researching what you’re writing about.
 The reason we are able to use so many helpful, relevant links in our essays is because we put in the time to research our topics.
 That doesn’t mean that we read every blog regularly, but we do put in the time reading them when we’re doing our research.